 While some of these trends have declined, many have gone in the opposite direction, indicating that, in many respects, 2015 was a worse year for accidents than 2014.
 Hopefully, 2016 will represent a decline in crashes, deaths, and injuries – but until PennDOT releases its next report, it will be impossible to know how this year stacks up.

 If you or one of your family members was hurt in a car crash in Philadelphia County, or if your loved one was a victim of wrongful death, Philadelphia personal injury lawyer Brent Wieand can help determine whether you have an auto accident claim.
 You may be able to recover car accident compensation.
-To set up a free and confidential legal consultation with Brent, call the Wieand Law Firm, LLC at (800) 481-5206.
+To set up a free and confidential legal consultation with Brent, a car accident lawyer in Philadelphia, PA, call the Wieand Law Firm, LLC at (888) 789-3161.

 *Disclaimer: This article is for informational purposes and is not legal advice.
 The Wieand Law Firm, LLC is based in Philadelphia, PA, and proud to serve clients throughout Pennsylvania and New Jersey.*